Ontario Careless Driving Defence

 Some Drivers Face Bigger Consequences From the Same Charge

-A careless driving conviction can hit harder depending on your licence class, job, driving record, commercial status, and insurance history.
+A careless conviction hits harder depending on your licence class, job, driving record, commercial status, and insurance history.

 G1 / G2 Drivers